jncraton/ubuntu-server-student-env/readme.md

 ### Install Details

 For a complete list of packages and tools that are available, view the `envsetup` script.
 There are a few flags provided to add packages that may be useful only in certain courses.
-Here's the complete usage that can be viewed by running `envsetup -?`:
+Here's the complete usage:

     SYNOPSIS
     envsetup: [-lsd]